East African Community

-The East African Community (EAC) is an intergovernmental organisation composed of seven countries in the Great Lakes region of East Africa: the Democratic Republic of the Congo, the United Republic of Tanzania, the Republics of Kenya, Burundi, Rwanda, South Sudan, and Uganda. Évariste Ndayishimiye, the president of Burundi, is the current EAC chairman.
+The East African Community (EAC) is an intergovernmental organisation in East Africa.
+The EAC's membership consists of eight states: Democratic Republic of the Congo, the Federal Republic of Somalia, the Republics of Burundi, Kenya, Rwanda, South Sudan, Uganda, and Tanzania.
+William Ruto, the president of Kenya, is the current EAC chairman.
 The organisation was founded in 1967, collapsed in 1977, and was revived on 7 July 2000.
+The main objective of the EAC is to foster regional economic integration.

-In 2008, after negotiations with the Southern African Development Community (SADC) and the Common Market for Eastern and Southern Africa (COMESA), the EAC agreed to an expanded free trade area including the member states of all three organizations.
+In 2008, after negotiations with the Southern African Development Community (SADC) and the Common Market for Eastern and Southern Africa (COMESA), the EAC agreed to an expanded free trade area including the member states of all three organisations.
 The EAC is an integral part of the African Economic Community.

-The capital of the EAC is Arusha, Tanzania.

 The EAC is a potential precursor to the establishment of the East African Federation, a proposed federation of its members into a single sovereign state.
-In 2010, the EAC launched its own common market for goods, labour, and capital within the region, with the goal of creating a common currency and eventually a full political federation.
+In 2010, the EAC launched its own common market for goods, labour, and capital within the region, with the goal of creating a common currency and eventually a full political federation with its capital at Arusha, Tanzania.
 In 2013, a protocol was signed outlining their plans for launching a monetary union within 10 years.
-In September 2018 a committee was formed to begin the process of drafting a regional constitution.
+In September 2018, a committee was formed to begin the process of drafting a regional constitution.